RSE-Sheffield/git-github-zero-to-hero/content/04-collaborative_github_advanced/02-team-repo-configure.md

 {{< figure src="/images/ag-gk-cfg-edit-details.png" >}}
 ## <i class="fas fa-user-circle"></i> Commit changes to `setup.cfg`

-The right hand side panel now indicates that you have a single unstanged file (`setup.cfg`) with uncommitted changes.
+The right hand side panel now indicates that you have a single unstaged file (`setup.cfg`) with uncommitted changes.

 Click on the {{% button href="" %}} **Stage file**{{% /button %}} or {{% button href="" %}} **Stage all changes**{{% /button %}} button.